itsToggle/trakt-scraper/README.md

     2.5.
 Filehoster scraping:
                - If no torrent is found, hdencode.com gets scraped for a matching filehoster upload
-               - The downloads arent currently unrar'ed after download.
-               - Multihoster download is not yet supported.
-               - I might add a switch so you can choose to only download from one source.

     3. debrid:
                - Debrid Services (Real Debrid and Premiumize) are searched for a cached version of the scraped torrent